-- Committee members serve a one year terms.
+- Committee members serve a one year term and can be reappointed.

-- The chairperson of the committee will be designated by the Executive Associate Dean each year and preferably will be someone who has served on the committee for at least one year.
+- The chairperson of the committee will be designated by the Executive Associate Dean each year, preferably someone who has served on the committee for at least one year previously.

-- The chairperson coordinates teaching evaluations and submits a report to the Executive Associate Dean on the committee's activities before the end of the academic year.
+- The chairperson coordinates teaching evaluations and submits a summary report of the committee's activity to the Executive Associate Dean before the end of the academic year.

-- As soon as possible after the fall and spring semesters begin, the chair of the Teaching Effectiveness Committee sends out an invitation for class evaluations.
+- As soon as possible after the fall and spring semesters begin, the Chairperson of the Teaching Effectiveness Committee sends out an invitation for class evaluations.

 - Once a list of faculty wishing to be evaluated is compiled, committee members schedule classes to attend, with the likelihood of four or more evaluations in the academic year.
-Committee members should avoid observing individuals in their own department.
+Committee members should avoid observing individuals in their own department if possible.

 - Any faculty member may request evaluation.

-- As noted in the COHS Tenure and Promotion Operating Policy, untenured faculty members and fulltime instructors should be evaluated during the individual’s 2nd, 4th, and 5th year of pre-tenure employment.
-Faculty members contemplating promotion should be evaluated minimally the year before applying for promotion, but optimally, the two years before applying for promotion.
+- As noted in the CoHS Tenure and Promotion Operating Policy, untenured faculty members should be evaluated annually during pre-tenure employment.
+Faculty members contemplating promotion should be evaluated minimally the year before applying for promotion, but optimally the two years before applying for promotion.

-- Before class observations, individuals should make available to the committee members all class teaching materials such as media, class website, syllabi, evaluation procedures, course requirements, and past grade distribution.
-Committee members will evaluate the material and meet with the faculty member if desired.
+- Before class observations, individuals should make available to the committee members class teaching materials such as media, class website, syllabi, evaluation procedures, course requirements, and text examples.
+Committee members will evaluate the material and visit/evaluate the class.

 - If a faculty member has questions about the report, the observer will meet with the individual to discuss the questions.